 This year, Fat Bear Week starts September 29 and concludes on Fat Bear Tuesday, October 5.
 In addition to voting during this week-long tournament, there will be a series of online chats on explore.org featuring Mike Fitz, explore.org's resident naturalist, and rangers from Katmai to learn more about the individual bears and Katmai's healthy ecosystem.
 Throughout the season, you can also tune in to the explore.org bear cams which offer unprecedented access to the lives the bears of Brooks River.
 There are also special live events on a variety of topics hosted weekly as well.

-And new this year: the FAT BEAR JUNIOR competition, September 23 and 24.
-Mark your calendars when four chubby cubbies compete for the chance to advance to the main bracket and compete against the more senior burly bears of the Brooks River.
+New in 2021: the Fat Bear Junior competition.
+Four chubby cubbies compete for the chance to advance to the main bracket and compete against the more senior burly bears of the Brooks River.

 Fat Bear Week in the Classroom